-The Cardiff Business School PhD programme will prepare you either for a career as a leading academic scholar or to excel as a business practitioner or policy decision maker.
+The Cardiff Business School PhD programme will prepare you for a career as a leading academic scholar or to excel as a business practitioner or policy decision maker.
 In line with our Public Value ethos, our PhD programme is designed for highly qualified and motivated students who wish to research current and important problems facing our economy and society.
-We host a vibrant and international community of more than 130 PhD students, who participate actively in every aspect of the School's research, teaching and collegial activities.
-We support the training needs of doctoral students with in-house training, via our Doctoral Academy, and external training such as the EDEN seminars.
+We host a vibrant and international community of over 130 PhD students, who participate actively in every aspect of the School's research, teaching and collegial activities.
+We support the training needs of doctoral students with in-house training, and external training such as the EDEN seminars.

 There are two PhD Programmes offered at Cardiff Business School, the PhD in Economics and the PhD in Business and Management.
-Applicants are advised and encouraged to look at our academic profiles to find a suitable research supervisor and discuss your research interests before applying to the Programme.
+Applicants are advised and encouraged to look at our academic profiles to find a suitable research supervisor and discuss your research interests before applying.

 PhD in Business Studies: Within our 3-year full-time PhD in Business Studies, students can choose to develop their project in the following research areas: Accounting and Finance; Logistics and Operations Management; Management, Employment and Organisation; Marketing and Strategy.
-Training on research philosophy, design and methods will be provided during the PhD project.
+Training on research philosophy, design and methods will be provided.

 PhD in Economics: The PhD in Economics is a 4-year full-time research programme hosted by the Economics section, which involves two years of advanced course work, and two years of research.
 The first year consists of an MSc Economics covering core subjects.
 In the second year, students complete the MRes Advanced Economics, while beginning to design their PhD research project.
 Years three and four comprise the PhD phase.
 It is also possible for suitably qualified students to join the PhD in Economics programme at the MRes stage, though they will be required to follow a slightly different programme to those students progressing directly from the MSc Economics (PhD Route).